tetratelabs-attic/getenvoy.io/site/content/blog/introducing-the-getenvoy-cli.md

 - Support for deploying Envoys managed by App Mesh and Traffic Director
 - Readiness and liveness endpoints

-Get Started with GetEnvoy and the `getenvoy` CLI [here](https://www.getenvoy.io/install/).
+Get Started with the `getenvoy` CLI [here](/install/).
 To learn more about Envoy or to contribute to the Envoy Proxy Project please visit [https://www.envoyproxy.io/](https://www.envoyproxy.io/).